Hanson Formation: Paleofauna

 The first dinosaur to be discovered from the Hanson Formation was the predator Cryolophosaurus, in 1991; it was formally described in 1994.
 Alongside these dinosaur remains were fossilized trees, suggesting that plant matter had once grown on Antarctica's surface before it drifted southward.
-Other finds from the formation include tritylodonts, herbivorous mammal-like reptiles and crow-sized pterosaurs.
-Surprising was the discovery of prosauropod remains, which were found commonly on other continents only until the Early Jurassic.
-However, the bone fragments found in the Hanson Formation were dated to the Middle Jurassic, millions of years later.
-In 2004, paleontologists discovered partial remains of a large sauropod dinosaur that has not yet been formally described.
+Other finds from the formation include tritylodonts, a family of herbivorous synapsids, and crow-sized dimorphodontid pterosaurs.
+Other dinosaurs discovered from the formation include the basal sauropodomorph Glacialisaurus and an indeterminate large sauropod.